isabella232/mobile-services.de-DE/help/ios/apple-tv-implementation-tvos/tvjs-methods.md

    * Parameter:  `userID`

       * Typ: Zeichenfolge
-      * Neue ID für diesen Benutzer.
+      * New identifier for this user.

 * **setAdvertisingIdentifier**